 Street Law’s Legal Diversity Pipeline Programs are designed to encourage the pursuit of legal careers by young people from groups that are currently underrepresented in the legal profession.
-Legal professional volunteers provide role modeling, career pathway information, support, and the opportunity to step into the shoes of a lawyer and engage in simulated legal problem-solving.
+Legal volunteers provide role modeling, career pathway information, support, and the opportunity to step into the shoes of a legal professional and engage in simulated legal problem-solving.

 Street Law has been leading Legal Diversity Pipeline Programs with legal community partners since 2001.
 More than 75 companies and firms are currently participating—engaging more than 1,900 volunteers serving over 5,000 high school students per year.

 Street Law matches law firm or in-house legal department volunteers with nearby, diverse high school social studies courses.
 Street Law provides training and curriculum to the volunteers, who then visit their partner classes a few times to teach about civil law and legal careers.
 The semester culminates in a Legal Careers Conference hosted by the company or law firm where the students participate in exciting, interactive legal simulations where they utilize the skills and knowledge acquired over the course of the program.
 The students also attend a career fair at the conference, where they learn about the variety of legal jobs in law firms and companies.